athomasq/athomasq.github.io/essays/steve.md

 **Steve:**  Hmm.

 **Stephen:**  First-gen college student.
-Got a full-ride scholarship to SteveTech, won a bunch of prizes there, then fast-tracked into Stoogle Brain.
+Got a full-ride scholarship to Steveford, won a bunch of prizes there, then fast-tracked into Stoogle Brain.
 Then he did a startup which he sold to Stevacle -- pretty big exit.
 He's smart and capable and just flat out knows how to execute.

 **Steve:**  Hmm.
 Sounds a bit too good to be true.
-Do you think any of those prizes were diversity-driven?

 **STEVE:**  Was he a diversity admit at Stevetech?